 - Speak your truth.
 In the wise words of Jonathon Van Ness, “Being normal is completely unique, because nobody is the same.
 Normal, honey?
 Who is she anyway?”

 - Assert your pronouns and acknowledge others.

 - Vote – not just the big elections but at all levels.

 Last of all, remember that for the LGBTQIA community, PRIDE doesn’t end with the close of this month.
 It takes courage day-in and day-out to speak your truth and continue fighting for what’s right.
 Financial #FREEdom means a lot less without personal freedom.

 Christopher Parker works in marketing and sales.
 With well-decorated accomplishments in his career, he looks forward to new opportunities in real estate.
 A previous pet father to a very handsome Great Dane, Christopher is taking the time to travel and explore his late 20’s.
-A recent transplant from Tennessee to Florida, Christopher is taking the time to explore, travel (pre and post Covid), and enjoy the beach with friends.
+A recent transplant from Tennessee to Florida, Christopher is exploring, traveling (pre and post Covid), and enjoying the beach with friends.